-1 Introduction
+1 INTRODUCTION

 Service-oriented architectures (SOA) are achieved by connecting loosely coupled units of functionality.
-The most common implementation of SOA uses units of functionality invokable though Internet, called Web Services.
-Using SOA, a developer can quickly build a complex software by using already available Web services.
-One of the main tasks is therefore to find the relevant Web services to use in the software.
+The most common implementation of SOA uses Web Services.
+One of the main tasks is to find the relevant Web services to use.
 With the increasing interest toward SOA, the number of existing Web services is dramatically growing.
 Finding a particular service among this huge amount of services is becoming a time-consuming task.

 Web services are usually described with a standard XML-based language called WSDL.
-The WSDL format has been designed to be processed automatically by programs, but it includes a documentation part that can be filled with a text indicating to the user what the service do.
+A WSDL file includes a documentation part that can be filled with a text indicating to the user what the service does.
 Unfortunately, this documentation part is often not filled by the creators of the services.
-In this case, the potential users of the service spend time to understand its functionality and to decide whether or not they will use it.
-Moreover, it is common that a user has finally selected a service but finds out that in fact this service is irrelevant.
-When this case occurs, the user might want to easily get a list of services offering a similar functionality.
+In this case, the potential users of the service spend time to understand its functionality and to decide whether or not to use it.
+A selected service may become unavailable after a period of time, and therefore, a mechanism that may facilitate the discovery of similar services becomes indispensible.
 Tagging is a mechanism that has been introduced in search engines and digital libraries to fulfill exactly this objective.